-Learn what you can about your new city and state
+1. Learn what you can about your new city and state

-Get rid of anything that you don’t want or need while packing
+2. Get rid of anything that you don’t want or need while packing

-Hire your moving company as soon as you have a date for your move
+3. Hire your moving company as soon as you have a date for your move

-Forward mail and take care of utilities
+4. Forward mail and take care of utilities

-Research laws for pets and plants
+5. Research laws for pets and plants

-In some state and local areas, they have specific laws regarding exotic pets, certain breeds of dogs and cats, small animals, and even some types of plants.
+In some states and local areas, they have specific laws regarding exotic pets, certain breeds of dogs and cats, small animals, and even some types of plants.
 Know those laws before you get ready to move.

-Have things in order so you can register your vehicle and change your license ASAP
+6. Have things in order so you can register your vehicle and change your license ASAP

 Have your utilities in order and ensure that you have your new address sorted out so that you can get everything worked out with your license as soon as you possibly can.

-There are a lot of things you need to consider here, but Moving APT is here to give you a hand.
-With years of experience in both local and long-distance moving, we’re able to help with every aspect of the moving process.
+There are a lot of things you need to consider when it’s time to move to a different state, but Moving APT is here to give you a hand.
+With years of experience in both local and long distance moving, we’re able to help with every aspect of the moving process.